MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab5_Create_a_warehouse.md

 ## Objectives
 The Warehouse management system in Supply Chain Management gives you flexible ways to define your warehouse layout to meet changing needs, so that you can achieve optimal warehouse efficiency.

-- You can establish high-priority and low-priority storages areas for optimum placement of goods.
+- You can establish high-priority and low-priority storage areas for optimum placement of goods.
 - You can divide your warehouse into zones to accommodate various storage needs, such as temperature requirements, or various turnover rates for items.
 - You can specify warehouse locations on any level (for example, site, warehouse, aisle, rack, shelf, and bin position).
 - You can group locations by using physical capacity constraint settings.